tinymce/tinymce-docs/release-notes/known-issues.md

 #### Language

+The following Accessibility Checker related issues were reported during the developer's preview and are now fixed in the TinyMCE 5.0 BETA version.
+Please see the [Accessibility Checker]({{site.baseurl}}/plugins/a11ychecker/) docs for more information.

 | Issue key| Summary |
 | AP-282 | Translations |

 #### Link

+The following Link related issues were reported during the developer's preview and are now fixed in the TinyMCE 5.0 BETA version.
+Please see the [Link]({{site.baseurl}}/plugins/link/) docs for more information.

 | Issue key | Summary |
 | AP-13	| Link checker (premium) |